 The Capital Regional Hospital District was established in 1967 by the Hospital District Act.
 The geographic boundaries of the CRHD contain 49% of the Vancouver Island population and approximately 66% of Vancouver Island’s health facility infrastructure.

 The Health and Capital Planning Strategies Division administers the CRHD function on behalf of the CRHD Board of Directors.
-The Health and Capital Planning Strategies Division reports to the CRHD Board of Directors through the Planning & Protective Services Committee which makes recommendations to the Board.
+The Health and Capital Planning Strategies Division reports to the CRHD Board of Directors through the Hospitals and Housing Committee which makes recommendations to the Board.
 The CRD and CRHD share the same Board of Directors and Officers.